-Review: "Marching Out" 2nd Studio Album By Yngwie J. Malmsteen
+Review: "Marching out" 2nd Studio Album by Swedish Neoclassical Guitarist Yngwie J. Malmsteen

 Introduction to the album Marching Out

 In the decade of the 1980’s Yngwie J. Malmsteen released one excellent album after another.
 The second studio album in the Rising Force series called Marching Out is another solid release by this man.
 Returning on vocals is Jeff Scott Soto.
 The only lineup change from the first album is on drums.
 Anders Johansson, brother of Jens plays the drums on this album.

 After a short, thunderous sounding kind of prelude which isn’t even really a song, we are then introduced to the first scream by Jeff Scott Soto in the song I’ll See the Light Tonight.
 Don’t Let It End is a song about someone trying to do whatever he can to save his relationship from ending.
 He finds out that he is really having a hard time convincing his lover that they should continue dating.

 Disciples of Hell, I Am a Viking and Overture 1383